-Hip-hop gets me excited because it guarantees a rabbit hole where I find new talent.
-The genre always cross-promotes producers Mic Nickels makes no exception.
-He's brought the hip-hop fam with him.
-Of the many singles from Method Man, 2023 is the year we finally hear a track years in the making since the pandemic.
-Also, just to be clear, the Wu-Tang Clan member is not in this interview but Mic Nickels is.
+Hip-hop gets me excited because it guarantees a rabbit hole of finding new talent that I'll go down.
+The genre always cross-promotes, producers, and Mic Nickels makes no exception.
+He's brought the hip-hop fam with him for his new album.
+Of the many singles from Method Man, for 2023 is the year we finally hear a collaborative track, years in the making, since the pandemic.
+Also, just to be clear, the Wu-Tang Clan member is not in this interview at the end of this post, but Mic Nickels is.

 "At first there was two, now there's one."

 It's cool enough that the original single has a spaghetti Western theme to it and double the cool because it's illustrated by Charles "Ooge" Ugas, who's got connections to yet, another legend, Ralph Bakshi!
 Also, notice the tribute to MF Doom at the end of the music video.

 I've added the lyrics in the description for this video here.

 Method Man 2023 "El Matador" and The Remixes